-- 1. The knowledge of fundamentals of Semiconductor physics, Lasers and fibre optics enable the students to apply to various systems like p-n junction diodes, transistors, communication and so on. - 2.
+- 1. The knowledge of fundamentals of Semiconductor physics, will enable the students to apply to various systems like pn junction diodes, transistors, communication and so on. - 2.
 The students can gain knowledge on the optical phenomena like Interference and diffraction. - 3.
 LASER explains the basic mechanisms involved in the interaction between the laser medium and the light source.
 Students would be able to learn Optical fibre principle and its applications as new materials for various engineering applications. - 4.
 The course also helps the students to be exposed to the magnetic materials and dielectric materials.